xAlpharax/NeuralODE-Notes-Projects/README.md

 | DCODNN      | val_acc: 0.7059     | **val_acc: 0.9865** |
 | DRCNN       | **val_acc: 0.7545** | val_acc: 0.9824     |

+***
+TO DO:
+1. use the odesolvers as functios or at least experiment with them
+2. expand assets with the visuals

 ## Contributing
 In case someone would like this, pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.